matteo-toscani-24-01-1985/Unsupervised-learning-of-haptic-material-properties/README.txt

 Output foders are created automatically.

 The reconstructed signals and the latent representations are saved as matlab files with the same name as the original signals but in different folders ("Reconstructed" and "Code", respectively)

-We are planning to submit a paper presenting the datatabase with the vibratory signals and the behavioral results at the Euro Haptics Conference, by then the database will availabe online on a devoted space.

-If you want to access it now please send us an email and we will make it available for you.

-matteo_toscani@msn.com
-metzger.anna@gmx.de